 SENSE Theatre is a 2-week day camp for youth, 7-18 years of age, with and without autism spectrum disorders.

 If you wish to learn what it’s like to be a counselor at one of our camps, please click here.
 If you are interested in applying for a counselor position for 2014, please complete this form.
 Please note: ACM Lifting Lives Music Camp for People with Williams Syndrome and Next Steps at Vanderbilt Summer Institute are both residential programs and require counselors to stay in the dorms with the program participants overnight.
 These are 24/7 positions.
-SENSE Theatre Camp is not a residential program and therefore counselors are responsible for their own lodging.
+SENSE Theatre Camp is fully staffed for 2014 and is not accepting counselor applications.

 Vanderbilt University's Best Buddies chapter.

 The National Week of the Young Child focuses public attention on the rights and needs of young children.
 It is sponsored by the National Association for the Education of Young Children (NAEYC), which is dedicated to improving the quality of early childhood education for all young children and their families.

 See how one Nashville couple was able to help teach people living with developmental disabilities how to use music therapeutically, while also supporting research in human development and training for professionals in the community.